lyuzizheng/lzz-blog/content/posts/study/interesting_gopointer/index.md

 Slice5: [1 5 0]
 ```

 If we preallocate the slice capacity of the slice as 10.
-There will be no change in the array pointer.
-Append action would only amend the length of the slice from 3 -> 4.
+There will be no change in the array pointer due to appending operation Append action would only amend the length of the slice from 3 -> 4.
 Therefore the append 8 is not shown from the outside s but the amended 5 can be shown.